onyx998/army2cyber/index.md

 title: army2cyber
 ---

-# Welcome to Army2Cyber
+# Welcome to my personal blog

-Hello and welcome to my blog, **Army2Cyber**!
+Hello and welcome to my blog, **army2cyber**!
 Here, I document my journey of transitioning from military service to a career in cybersecurity.
 This blog serves as a personal consolidation of my learning experiences, course progress, and insights gained along the way.

 ## My Mission